 - a description of the proposed use or development

-- the size, scale and nature of the use or activities proposed
+- the size, scale and nature of the proposed use

-- any measures to mitigate any impact of your proposal
+- details of measures to mitigate any impact of your proposal

 - details of any engagement with the local community